The Little Vampire (book series): Main characters

-Rüdiger is the second youngest of the Schlotterstein clan, and was turned into a vampire when he was 11.
+Rüdiger (Rudolph in the English version) is the second youngest of the Schlotterstein clan, and was turned into a vampire when he was 11.
 Though mostly only interested in his own benefit, he never abandons his friends.
 He shows the vampires' world to Anton and meets him as often as possible.
 He has a lot of respect for his older brother Lumpi and tries to emulate him.
 There are typical siblings troubles between him and his sister Anna.